bert/BFR/README.md

 ## A backup of Brewfather recipes I hoarded over the years.

-- Recipes are sorted in folders named as per BJCP style.
+- Recipes are sorted in folders named as per BJCP style, or any other style that's out there.

 - Each recipe has its own subfolder containing:
   - a human readable pdf file.